sfmcdg/sfmc-solution-document/README.md

 # How to use this documentation

 Copy and paste, or clone as required.
 If you find this document useful please star and share SFMCDG.
 If you can improve pull requests on topic branches are very welcome.
 Use issues for suggestions.

-Note that UML diagrams text only for now.

 # Documentation License